Brian-Pho/Textbook-Notes/content/posts/textbooks/principles-of-neural-design/index.md

 - To implement this information system, the brain uses signaling proteins to process information.
 - Information transfers when a change at the receiver can be associated with the state of the source.
 - Chemical binding satisfies this requirement as proteins only bind to a specific set of molecules.
 This binding specificity enables information transfer.
-- Allostery: a protein’s ability to respond to a specific input by switching to a new state.
+- *Allostery*: a protein’s ability to respond to a specific input by switching to a new state.
 - Allostery enables proteins to change depending on different chemical and physical inputs, thus this enables proteins to process information.
 ![Figure 5.4](figure5-4.png)
 - In this way, proteins act as finite-state machines via allostery and thus enables proteins to compute.